 - Obtain reduced or free admission to local indoor swimming pools, the local Y or recreation center, restaurants, museums, community theaters, bowling alleys, skating rinks, and more. - Ask local parks and nature centers to lead a hike, gardening activity, outdoor recreation activity, or nature immersion experience. - Check out your communities' event calendar(s).
-If there are inexpensive, accessible, and screen-free events already being offered May 1-7, see if those organizations would like to partner with your school and make the Screen-Free Week celebration community-wide!
+If there are inexpensive, accessible, and screen-free events already being offered the first week in May, see if those organizations would like to partner with your school and make the Screen-Free Week celebration community-wide!